Susan T. McGrath Chair, LAWPRO Board of Directors

 She has served as President of the Cochrane Law Association (1983-1984), the Ontario Bar Association (1999-2000),

 and the Canadian Bar Association (2004-2005).
 As well, she has served in many capacities on committees of these and

 other legal associations.

-As a Bencher of the Law Society of Upper Canada, Ms. McGrath serves on the Hearing Panel, the Appeal Panel, the Government Relations Committee and the Priority Planning Committee.
+As a Bencher of the Law Society of Ontario, Ms. McGrath serves on the Hearing Panel, the Appeal Panel, the Government Relations Committee and the Priority Planning Committee.
 She also serves as Co-Chair of the Alternative Business Structures Working Group and the Vice-Chair of the Paralegal Standing Committee.